Topological recursion, symplectic duality, and generalized fully simple maps: Introduction

 We also further assume the \underline{\emph{generality condition}} that all zeroes and poles of $R(\theta)$, all zeroes of $P(\theta)$, and all zeroes of $dw$ are simple, and zeroes of $dX$ do not coincide with zeroes of $dw$.

 Then there exist universal expressions

-whose explicit form is given below, such that the functions given by these expressions are meromorphic and satisfy the initial conditions and the linear and quadratic loop equations~\eqref{eq:initial},~\eqref{eq:lloop}, and~\eqref{eq:qloop} for the spectral curve data $(\Sigma,w,y,B)$.
+whose explicit forms are given below, such that the functions given by these expressions are meromorphic and satisfy the initial conditions and the linear and quadratic loop equations~\eqref{eq:initial},~\eqref{eq:lloop}, and~\eqref{eq:qloop} for the spectral curve data $(\Sigma,w,y,B)$.

 Introduce some additional \underline{\emph{enumerative-type spectral curve condition}} that there exists a point $O\in \Sigma$ such that $X(O)=0$ and $X$ is a local coordinate near $O$, that is, $dX(O)\not=0$, and moreover we assume that at all poles of $y$ either $X$ is finite and not ramified or $dX/X$ has a simple pole.
 Under this extra condition we claim that expressions~\eqref{eq:expr} multiplied by $\prod_{i=1}^n \frac{dw(z_i)}{w(z_i)}$ satisfy the projection property.
 In other words, the $n$-point functions $W^{(g)}_{0,n}$ produced by topological recursion on $(\Sigma,w,y,B)$ are expressed in terms of the $m$-point functions $W^{(g)}_{m,0}$ produced by topological recursion on $(\Sigma,X,y,B)$ as